 Who pays taxes?

 Everyone in the US must be responsible solely by themselves to file a tax return and pay taxes every year.
 And it is important, whether you are in the United States for over 180 days a year (which means you’re a tax resident).
 If you live most of the time per year in Germany, and travel to the USA only for a couple of months on a business trip – you file taxes only in Germany.

 After all, if your country has an agreement with the US on avoidance of double taxation – even if you earned something while being in the US, you still won’t have to pay any taxes there.
 Unfortunately, if you are a citizen of, for example, Uganda – you will have to pay taxes both in the United States (on the income received in the United States) and at home (on their entire annual income).

 Who collects taxes?

 Federal IRS (Internal Revenue Service) is responsible for all the tax matters in the US.
 It’s possible to find all the documents, forms, and guidelines on their website.
 Another thing is that filing on taxes has so many details (regular citizen faces it rarely, but still could happen), that only website information itself won’t be enough, therefore, and so, there is a special profession of “tax consultants” who are experts in all the main points and subtleties of hundreds and thousands of rules and special cases.

 If you have a complex case – it’s time for you to come to the office of a tax consultant.
 If your case is easier – you can file the tax return, or (which is much easier) use the third-party sites, such as TurboTax or TaxAct.
-You can also download a very good book ‘The Ultimate IRS Survival Guide’ by James Harnsberger.
-This PDF guide explains the payment of taxes in the United States so easily, that even a small kid will understand!
+You can also download the guide by James Harnsberger.
+This manual explains the payment of taxes in the United States so easily, that even a small kid will understand!

 How to file a tax return?